ruu9211/FirstProject-SQL-LHL/starting_with_data.md

-Question 1: ** What is the percentage difference in revenue between analytics and all_sessions for each visit? **
+Question 1: **What is the percentage difference in revenue between analytics and all_sessions for each visit?**

+SQL Queries:
 ```sql
 WITH Analytics AS (
 SELECT	visit_id,